top of page

 • Maple syrup for drizzling

-• Fresh berries for topping (choose from strawberries, blueberries, or raspberries!)
+• Fresh berries for topping (strawberries, blueberries, or raspberries)

 • Powdered sugar for garnish (optional)